Law

 Our Doctoral program is designed to prepare PhD students for successful careers in academia, industry, or government.
 Students complete two coursework units in their first year of study:

-At the end of their first year of study, students will defend their thesis proposal in a process called confirmation of candidature.
+At the end of their first year of study, students will defend their thesis proposal in their confirmation of candidature.
 Confirmed students then spend the remainder of their candidature completing their doctoral research.

 Download